How Often Do You Really Need To Change Your Sheets?

-You might think of yourself as a laundry pro — you're at the laundromat every other week, cleaning everything from your sheets to your workout clothes.
-You know how often to wash your bras, and how to treat pit stains.
+You might think of yourself as a laundry pro — you know how often to wash your bras, and how to treat pit stains.
 But what about the common household items that you rarely think about cleaning (until they smell weird)?

 Plenty of non-clothing items can (and should!) go in the washing machine.
 Shower curtains, dish towels, bath mats — they all get dirty over time.
 But how long, exactly, can we get away with using these items before they need a refresh?